KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/26-mirror-reflection.md

 ## Universal Structural Analysis

 - **Reflective Surface (Sophis / DL):**
   Represents impersonal law and structural accuracy.
-The mirror’s clarity equals its purity; distortion (Skotos) yields false reflection.
+The mirror's clarity equals its purity; distortion (Skotos) yields spurious reflection.

-- **The Gaze / The Beholder (SS/SM or DS/DM):**
+- **The Gaze / The Beholder (SS / SM or DS / DM):**
   Consciousness engages the mirror.
-Interpretation and volitional reaction to what is seen determine whether awareness advances or collapses.
+Interpretation and volitional reaction to what is seen determine whether awareness advances or collapses (⊘).

 - **The Reflection (Revealed Structure):**
   - Can unveil *Beauty* (Coherence, divine likeness).
   - Can unveil *Distortion* (Fragmentation or Inversion).
-  - Is a symbolic representation, not the Self itself—an encoded report of current resonance.
+  - Is a symbolic representation, not the Self itself—an encoded report of current resonance (🌀).

 - **Act of Recognition (Noeüs):**
   The decisive moment of discernment.
-Does the observer accept the reflection as truthful?
+Does the observer accept the reflection as veracious?
 Do they assume responsibility or reject the image?
 The integrity of this act determines trajectory.

 - **Outcome:**
-  - **Integration (↺):** Acceptance and realignment.
-The SS/SM reconciles with the DS/DM ideal, leading to therapeutic deconstruction and synthesis.
+  - **Integration (◎):** Acceptance and realignment.
+The SS / SM reconciles with the DS / DM ideal, leading to therapeutic deconstruction and synthesis.
   - **Rejection (⟳):** Denial or fixation on the image; blame cast on the mirror itself.
 This initiates entropic recursion—repetition without growth.

 ---